 Lockdown Mode

-Available with iOS 16, iPadOS 16, and macOS Ventura, Lockdown Mode allows you to harden device security and limit functions if you suspect a compromise.
+Available with iOS 16 or later, iPadOS 16 or later, and macOS Ventura or later, Lockdown Mode allows you to harden device security and limit functions if you suspect a compromise.

 How can I protect Macs in my environment?